vibhordubey333/Kubernetes/ReadMe.md

 **ConfigMaps:** This is an API object for storing information in key-value pairs.
 "A ConfigMap is very useful for doing things like pre-stashing environment variables or files that can actually be mounted directly into pods without actually having to have an actual file system somewhere," Jason says, adding that they're not meant for confidential data.

 **Secrets:** Secrets are an object and a place to store confidential information as the name implies.

+## **2. Kubernetes Architecture ?**

+## 3. **What about Docker?** <br/>
+Docker can be used as a container runtime that Kubernetes orchestrates.
+When Kubernetes schedules a pod to a node, the kubelet on that node will instruct Docker to launch the specified containers.
+The kubelet then continuously collects the status of those containers from Docker and aggregates that information in the control plane.
+Docker pulls containers onto that node and starts and stops those containers.
+The difference when using Kubernetes with Docker is that an automated system asks Docker to do those things instead of the admin doing so manually on all nodes for all containers.
 <details>
 <summary>Interview Questions</summary>
 1. How many ways we can access our microservice deployed using k8's ?<br/>